dexterchan/IPFS_Dist_DB_DEMO/IPFS_Usecase.md

 - Timestamp (to generate the TOTP)

 value:
+- URL link of the trade document protected by TOTP of location1
-- URL link of the trade document protected by TOTP of a location
+- URL link of the trade document protected by TOTP of location2

 ![IPFS DB workflow supporting 2 locations](./ipfs_DistributedDB.png)